 Complete this step for both sides of the zipper.
 You will now have your zipper enclosure.

 Make sure you remove the fabric pen marking.

-Start pining all the way around the cushion fabric.
+Start pinning all the way around the cushion fabric.
 At the corners, clip the zipper fabric to help it turn.
 See picture below.

 When you turn it to the right side, it will look like this.

-Now you will have your cushion all sewn together.
+Now your cushion cover is complete!
 All you have to do is add the cushion.

 And you also have a cushion with a zipper enclosure.

 Here is my couch with the new cushions.
-Looks so much better than before.
+It looks so much better than before!

 Anyone else sewing a slipcover or need to sew a slipcover?